Sun-09/flask-hostel-meal-count-app/README.md

 4. You can update and delete your existing meal count
 5. You can see border's list who are appling for meal(lunch & Dinner)

+# How it works

+Here the basic data flow is given in the diagram :-

 # Why use Flask

 Flask is a popular web framework in Python used for building web applications and APIs.
 It is lightweight, flexible, and easy to use, which makes it an ideal choice for building backend systems.